 Alternate Names: Custer Spar

-Users should be vigilant to do sieve analysis testing to spot any iron bearing particles in the plus 100 mesh range.
+As with any feldspar, production users should be vigilant to do sieve analysis testing to spot any iron bearing particles in the plus 100 mesh range.

 Out Bound Links

 G200 Feldspar, G200 Spar, G 200 Spar, G 200, G 200 Feldspar

 PF-01 Potassium Feldspar, PF-01 Potash Feldspar, Mahavir Feldspar